ExxonMobil in Russia

-- 20 years of continuous business presence across Upstream, Downstream and Chemical divisions.
+- Over 20 years of continuous business presence across Upstream, Downstream and Chemical divisions.

 - Upstream offices located in Moscow and Yuzhno-Sakhalinsk.

-- Sakhalin-1 production infrastructure located in two regions in the Russian Far East and includes five major sites with more than 800 employees.
+- Sakhalin-1 production infrastructure located in two regions in the Russian Far East and includes five major sites with more than 700 Russian nationals employed by ENL.

-- Downstream offices located in Moscow, St. Petersburg, Yekaterinburg, Novosibirsk and Vladivostok.
+- Downstream offices located in Moscow, St. Petersburg, Yekaterinburg and Novosibirsk.

 Sakhalin-1 project overview